theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/mesoamerica/part-3/index.md

 # 🗣 Discussion Prompt
 discussion:
   promptTitle: "What Did You Leave in the Underworld?"
-  intro: "&ldquo;If your bones could speak, what would they confess before they turn to stars?&rdquo; This scroll wasn&rsquo;t a story — it was a descent, a rite, a remembering of the path walked by every soul."
+  intro: "&ldquo;If your bones could speak, what would they confess before they turn to stars?&rdquo; This page wasn&rsquo;t a story — it was a descent, a rite, a remembering of the path walked by every soul."
   question: "What truth remains when everything else is stripped away?"
   points:
     - "Which of the Nine Houses do you fear the most, and why?"